papyros/papyros.github.io/faq/index.markdown

 Seriously, though, we'll release it when it's ready, whenever that will be.
-As work progresses, we'll release instructions for installing packages on top of Arch Linux and also instructions for installing via OSTree on top of your current system so you can switch back and fourth without having to make a full install to a separate partition.
+As work progresses, we'll release instructions for installing packages on top of Arch Linux and also instructions for installing via OSTree on top of your current system so you can switch back and forth without having to make a full install to a separate partition.

 Then, finally, we'll release ISOs to install the operating system in a VM or on an actual computer,